 See a video posting about this special MADELINE project on Steven’s YouTube.com channel.

-So I said YES… and certainly not for the notoriety because very few people will even be aware that I am the contemporary artist in the background creating the illustrations for the new Madeline picture books in the graphic style of the originator.
+So I said YES… and certainly not for the notoriety because very few people will even be aware I’m the contemporary artist in the background creating the illustrations for these new Madeline picture books in the graphic style of the originator.
 Nor would this project really enhance my own picture book career arc.
 My ultimate reason for taking on this project was simple.
-Because I knew I could do an excellent job of emulating the Bemelmans’ drawing style, perhaps better than anyone else, and I also felt a kind of dutiful obligation to take on this role of artistic guardian of the Madeline character…by hopefully imbuing a strong sense of Ludwig Bemelmans’ wonderful graphic sensibilities into the illustrations for these new picture books!
+Because I knew I could do an excellent job of emulating the Bemelmans’ drawing style, perhaps better than anyone else, and I also felt a kind of dutiful obligation to take on this role of artistic guardian of the Madeline character -by hopefully imbuing a strong sense of Ludwig Bemelmans’ wonderful graphic sensibilities into the illustrations for these new picture books!
 I have always admired and respected Bemelmans’ artistic vision and since these new books were going to be produced with me or without me I figured I should be involved to ensure the illustrations are done well!

-Initially Viking Press wanted me to immediately begin work on this first Madeline picture book (entitled LOVE from MADELINE) in order to complete the final art by September 2020, but I was already busy with finishing a picture book for Christy Ottaviano Books/Macmillan plus then had to launch into illustrating a picture book for Little Bee Books as well.
-So Viking Press agreed to push their production schedule forward such that the final art for LOVE from Madeline wouldn’t be due until April 2021, for a publication release date in February 2022.
+Initially Viking Press wanted me to immediately begin work on this first Madeline picture book (entitled LOVE from MADELINE) in order to complete the final art by September 2020, but I was already busy with finishing a picture book for Christy Ottaviano Books/Macmillan plus then had to launch right into illustrating a new picture book for Little Bee Books as well.
+So Viking Press agreed to push their production schedule forward so the final art for LOVE from Madeline wouldn’t be due until April 2021, for a publication release date in February 2022.

-3/18/24 update: The first 4 new MADELINE books in this 5 book series have all been published and released.. and the 5th title MADELINE’S Kindness is currently in progress and slated to be released in Spring 2025.
+September 2024 UPDATE: The first 4 new MADELINE books in this 5 book series have all been completed, printed, and released…

 Bedtime - a test illustration created by Steven Salerno, purposely mimicking the stye of the originator of the Madeline character, Ludwig Bemelmans.
 This drawing was created digitally.